txm676/ISAR_Extrap/README.md

 non‐satisfactory fits).
 Best fit corresponds the number of times a model provided the best fit to a filtered dataset.
-Best prediction corresponds to the number of times a model provided the best extrapolated prediction in the all model comparison.
+Best prediction corresponds to the number of times a model provided the best extrapolated prediction in the all model comparison; these values do not sum to 120 (the number of datasets) as the multi‐model averaged curve provided the best extrapolation prediction in several cases.

 | Model                  | No..parameters | Mean.weight | Best.fit | Best.prediction |
 |:-----------------------|---------------:|------------:|---------:|----------------:|